liamkronman/meet-qute/README.md

 Working backwards, that means that volunteer data should be fully collected over IAP.

 This project will be my first time developing in Qiskit.
-Pray that it isn't my last.

 ## Acknowledgments